Sameem-Amjad/Counter_App/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+###Counter App
+**The React Native Counter App is a user-friendly application for incrementing and decrementing a numeric value.
+With a visually appealing sky-blue background and a centered title, it offers a pleasant user experience.
+Users can increase the counter by pressing the '+' button or decrease it with the '-' button.
+The app provides validation, ensuring that the number remains greater than 0.
+It employs toast notifications to alert users when they attempt to decrement below zero.
+The design is responsive, adapting to various screen sizes, and the straightforward interface makes it suitable for a wide range of mobile devices.**

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.